Built-in Plugin

 git:issue-update

-Update Issue Status, close or open Issue
+Update Issue Status, close or open an issue, and modify issue labels.

 - Applicable Events